Our Team

 Ella Roerden, Engaged Humanities Undergraduate Research Assistant

-Ella is a sophomore majoring in Anthropology and International Relations.
+Ella is a junior majoring in Anthropology and International Relations.
 She is working with the Southside Connections (SSC) project for the EHN.
 Her research includes data collection on the Southside Connections partners, working with them to collect information on what they do, how they do it, why they do what they do, and what their plans and goals are for their organizations.
 She hopes to further her research to learn more about how the Southside Connections partners interact with and engage with their communities.

 Maeve Ryan, Engaged Humanities Undergraduate Research Assistant

-Maeve is a sophomore pursuing a double major in History and Law, Society, and Policy.
+Maeve is a junior pursuing a double major in History and Law, Society, and Policy.
 Her research and areas of interest include understanding systemic barriers in refugee communities and building cross-cultural relationships.
 She has worked with Deaf New American’s Advocacy Inc. in their CODA educational support program since her freshman year.
 Her work involves improving communication skills, building community relationships, and creating a positive learning environment.

-Ilhy Gomez Del Campo Rojas, Engaged Humanities Undergraduate Research Assistant
+Brooklyn Toller, Engaged Humanities Undergraduate Research Assistant

-Kaylee Ramirez, Engaged Humanities Undergraduate Research Assistant
+Mariah Willor, Engaged Humanities Undergraduate Research Assistant